Does SEO mean Marketing?

 Sometimes websites that have earned a trusted status will be treated differently from websites that have not earned that trust.
 There is some controversy that there is a double standard being used for analyzing websites of great importance and big brands than the newer independent websites.
 Earning trust probably has more to do with the links your site has earned.

 You can build trust by getting inbound links.
 If your website has earned a lot of honest inbound links, a little bit of duplicate content or a few questionable links are probably not going to hurt your site.
-Some high quality link samples would be links from editorial sources like CNN, Cornell.edu or John Hopkins.edu.
+Some high-quality link samples would be links from editorial sources like CNN, Cornell.edu or John Hopkins.edu.

 Grounded, But Why?

-Sometimes it’s hard to determine if any pages on your site has been “punished” due to some bad site behavior.
+Sometimes it’s hard to determine if any pages on your site have been “punished” due to some bad site behavior.
 It may not have been something you did intentionally.
 For instance, you could have changed something on your website that decreased your ranking.
 Or, search engines change their algorithms all the time and that change could have moved you down in the rankings.

 Don’t just believe you have been penalized, check to make sure.
 Rule out that your drop in the rankings was something that you did.
 To find out why you got grounded review these items: